 What’s the point of building your email list?

-Yeah, we know these are very important for a business, but at the same time, marketers got to eat, right?
-So with everything we’ve mentioned, we also need money.
+Yeah, we know these are very important for a business.
+But at the same time, a business needs to sell products.

 For some reason, nobody talks about it.
 But the only way to know if your email campaigns are a success or not is if people will buy your product.

 In today’s email marketing scenario, one size certainly does not fit at all.
-And that’s exactly where email personalization comes in.
+That’s where email personalization comes in.

 What is email personalization?

-Think of your audiences as various kinds of fruits that you’ve gathered in a large basket.
-Now you can try to sell mixed fruits or categorize them according to their kind before selling.
+Think of your audiences as various kinds of fruits you’ve gathered in a large basket.

 Why personalize emails?